gatewaynode/flashbrain/USER-STORIES.md

 Because of course we want to be agile and work through a series of stories as we build our app.

+## Setup phase

+For this I was pretty straightforwad and brief and actually asked Cursor to write it's own Cursor project rules with this prompt.

+    This is a Tauri app made up of Javascript and Rust parts with a Bun webserver, so let's make some Cursor project rules .mdc files in .cursor/rules that represent best practices in Javascript(no typescript) and Rust.

+    Some of my preferences that I want to catpure in the rules are staying on the latest stable dependencies, keeping code short and simple, making sure to explain code  with comments, and working on small modular pieces of logic.

+I had to rename the files from .md to .mdc, but everything else seemed ok in review.

 ## MVP Phase

+I'll create user stories as prompts as we go, each story except the first will be on its own git branch and require a PR before merging it in.
+As part of the review I'm going to make sure the app launches locally, the features I expect to see are there, and once we get to adding in tests that they all pass.

 ### Story 1